-I am a teacher-in-training who has worked at Riverton Childcare since 2009.
+I am a recently qualified teacher and have worked at Riverton Childcare since 2009.
 I love being a part of this amazing community and making connections with the amazing families who live here.
 I consider myself to be a loving and nurturing kaiako who thrives on making genuine connections with the people I meet.
 I am passionate about strengthening my use and knowledge of te reo Māori and incorporating this throughout the day, helping to normalize our native language.

 My strength as a teacher is my ability to form genuine, reciprocal relationships with whānau and ngā tamariki.
 I aim to bring calm and happiness to each day, and to add to the learning environment providing fun and meaningful experiences for all to enjoy.

 Kia ora.
 I am married with 3 daughters.
 I have been an early childhood teacher since 1998, teaching at Riverton Childcare since 2013.

 I believe that all tamariki are active learners and teachers should provide experiences that are meaningful to the tamariki that enhance their learning and development, so they are can grow up as competent and confident learners and communicators.

 I feel teachers need to believe in tamariki and encourage the tamariki to develop high self esteem and confidence to be able to achieve what the child sets out to do.